Grothendieck-Verdier functors

-\begin{example} Since strong monoidal functors are Frobenius monoidal \cite[Prop.
+A \emph{symmetric LD-category} is an LD-category in which both braidings are symmetric.
+A \emph{braided (respectively, symmetric) LD-category with negation} is a braided (respectively, symmetric) LD-category whose underlying LD-category is an LD-category with negation. \end{definition} \begin{example} Since strong monoidal functors are Frobenius monoidal \cite[Prop.
 3]{NoteOnFrobMonFunctors}, a braided monoidal category is exactly a braided LD-category whose two braided monoidal structures coincide. \end{example} \begin{example} Let $R$ be a finite-dimensional commutative $k$-algebra.
 The right exact tensor product $\otimes=\otimes_R$ of $R$-modules and the left exact cotensor product $\parLL=\otimes^R$ over the dual coalgebra $R^{\ast}=\operatorname{Hom}_{k}(R,k)$ endow the category $ {_R {\operatorname{Mod}}}$ of $R$-modules with an LD-structure; cf. \cite[Ex.
 2.10]{DeS} and \cite[\S 6]{fuchs2024grothendieckverdierdualitycategoriesbimodules}.
-The symmetric braiding of $k$-vector spaces induces symmetric braidings on both $\otimes_R$ and $\otimes^R$, making $ {_R {\operatorname{Mod}}}$ a braided LD-category. \end{example}
+The symmetric braiding of $k$-vector spaces induces symmetric braidings on both $\otimes_R$ and $\otimes^R$, making $ {_R {\operatorname{Mod}}}$ a symmetric LD-category. \end{example}

 The hexagon relations can be understood as Frobenius relations: \begin{remark}[Frobenius relations] By \cite[Ex.
 2.5]{JoSt}, in any braided LD-category $\cC$, the \(\ot\)-braiding \(c\) endows the identity functor on \(\cC\) with a strong monoidal structure